Djkcool/Ping-Tester/README.md

 You can also run it 50 times to get a better average.

-The reigons it can ping are EU, NAE, NAW, OCE, ME, ASIA and BRZL
+The reigons it can ping are EU, NAE, NAC, NAW, OCE, ME, ASIA and BRZL
 ### Other
 In other you can choose to enter a custom ip and ping test that or enter a custom ip and ping it in better average mode.